DevOps-and-Cloud-based-Software/assignment-4/README.md

   * Report the results of the following tasks:
     + Install and configure a Docker swarm cluster
-    + Benchmark and take measurements from a simple Nginx server with 1,2,4 and 8 instances and report the results
+    + Benchmark and take measurements from a simple Nginx server with 1,2,4 and 8 instances report and comment on the results
   * Answer all questions (see [Questions](#questions))

 ---